bmyerz0/triton-cpu-emulation/README.md

 # How to use the Triton tutorial Codespace

-1. Go to https://github.com/codespaces (you must have a Github account and sign in)
+1. Go to [Github Codespaces](https://github.com/codespaces) (you must have a Github account and sign in)
 2. Click **New Codespace**
 3. For **Repository**, type in and select **bmyerz0/triton-cpu-emulation**
 4. For all other options, leave them as the defaults